Total Return Calculator

 Portfolio total return.

-Calculate total return on your portfolio including reinvested dividends, contributions, and CAGR across any investment period.
+Calculate the annualised total return on your portfolio from starting and ending value, dividends received, and contributions over any period.

 What this tool does

 This calculator estimates your portfolio's annualised total return by accounting for the value gained or lost, plus dividends earned, minus new money you added over a specified period.
-It shows the compound annual growth rate (CAGR) of your investment, removing the distortion caused by deposits made during the holding period.
-The result is expressed as a percentage return per year.
-The calculation uses your starting portfolio value, ending value, total dividends received, and the amount of contributions added to arrive at a time-weighted figure.
-This output helps illustrate how your portfolio performed independently of your own cash flows.
-The calculator assumes dividends were retained in the portfolio and does not account for fees, taxes, or market timing effects.
+It expresses the result as an annualised total return, after stripping out the new money you added during the holding period.
+The result is shown as a percentage return per year.
+The calculation uses your starting portfolio value, ending value, total dividends received, and the contributions added to arrive at a simplified annualised figure.
+This helps illustrate how the portfolio performed after setting aside your own cash flows, though it is a simplified measure rather than a true time-weighted return.
+The calculator treats dividends as income received during the period, counted on top of the change in portfolio value, and does not account for fees, taxes, or market timing effects.

 Enter Values